 If enacted, this bill would amend current Arizona statutes by adding a new section that explicitly declares drug cartels as terrorist organizations.
 The Arizona Department of Homeland Security (AZDOHS) would be mandated to take all necessary actions within its authority to address the threats posed by these organizations.
 Additionally, the bill clarifies that nothing in this section would support an alien's claim for asylum under federal law.
-Definitions for "drug cartel" and "threat" would also be established, outlining the activities that constitute a drug cartel and what is considered a threat to individual rights and public safety.
+Definitions for "drug cartel" and "threat" are also provided, outlining the activities that constitute a drug cartel and what is considered a threat to individual rights and public safety.

 Statutes affected: